msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 [troubleshooting]:   https://help.github.com/articles/troubleshooting-github-pages-build-failures
 [github-pages]:      https://help.github.com/articles/troubleshooting-github-pages-build-failures

+[^comments]: If you need comments, you can include JS scripts provided by Disqus or Google+.
+[^prerequisites]: You should find on Google how to install them.
 [^markdown]: Github Flavored Markdown and others are also available.
-[^comments]: If you want comments, you can include JS scripts provided by Disqus or Google+.